ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

     export public_variable;

-And then declare variable's import for other scripts to see, *presumably in the header*:
+And then declare variable's import for other scripts to see, presumably in the script A header:

     import int public_variable;

-The name and type must match the variable inside the script.
+The name and type must match the script's variable.

 To put this simply, the import declaration lets other scripts see this variable, and the export command actually connects existing variable to that declaration.